Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 | Rainstorm | -1 to -5 FPS |

+Note 1: In Smorgasbord, the in-game Blood Moon Count setting can be set beyond 64.
+In Vanilla, normally only 30 zombies will spawn consistently active during horde night (even when set to 64).
+In Smorgasbord, if you set it to 64, you will see 64.
+If you set it to higher than 64, you will see your performance dip.
+I have a high end system, and can set it to 150, it's awesome, but it is heavy on performance.
+Do not set it to higher than 64 unless your hardware can handle it!

-Note 1: For the WalkerSim mod specifically, ZombiePopulationDensity will effect your FPS.
+Note 2: For the WalkerSim mod specifically, ZombiePopulationDensity will effect your FPS.
 The higher the number, the more FPS you will lose.
-180 is fine for most systems.
+192 is fine for most systems.

-Note 2: The Descent mod requires a system with 16GB of System Memory
+Note 3: The Descent mod requires a system with 16GB of System Memory

-Note 3: SCore adds a Fire-Spreads feature.
+Note 4: SCore adds a Fire-Spreads feature.
 This can be demanding on servers and low-end hardware.

 ---